 To qualify for Tree City USA, municipalities must have a Tree Board, adopt a Community Tree Ordinance, have a Community Forestry Program, and have an Arbor Day Celebration.

 The urban forest consists of all public and private trees in our community.
 Those trees provide us with many benefits including conserving energy with their shade, reducing storm water runoff, removing atmospheric pollution such as carbon dioxide, attracting businesses, tourists, and residents, and enhancing our quality of life.

 Village-owned street trees are located within the Village right-of-way, either behind the curb or between the curb and sidewalk.
 Village street trees are pruned on a five-year cycle, meaning that each tree gets pruned at least once every five years.

 Trees that are young and in a fast-growing stage often require more frequent pruning to provide height clearance and a strong branching structure.
 All pruning is performed by an International Society of Arboriculture Certified Arborist and follows ANSI Standards for Tree Care Operations.
-In the past ten years, our department has pruned more than 3300 trees.

 A sound forestry management program involves a systematic evaluation of the health and structure of trees.
 Occasionally, street trees need to be removed for a variety of reasons including poor health, disease, poor structure, vandalism, vehicle collisions and utility conflicts.
 When street trees are removed, a replacement tree is planted if there is enough space for one.
 There is no charge to the adjacent property owner for this service.